swcarpentry/git-novice/episodes/09-conflict.md

 ~~~
 {: .output}

-Let's add a line to one partner's copy only:
+Let's add a line to the collaborator's copy only:

 ~~~
 $ nano mars.txt